Last Updated on

 It’s important to note that if the baby doesn’t recover and becomes unconscious, he should be rushed to the nearest hospital, while still being administered the dislodging procedure.

 There are several ways in which you can control an oversupply problem and prevent the baby from choking.
-Here are some tips on that:
+Here are some tips for the same:

 - Slowing down your milk supply is a good place to start, as forceful let-down occurs when there is too much accumulation of milk in the breasts.
 While breastfeeding from one side, say the left side, with the palm of the right hand, press the nipple of the right breast in towards the ribs and count to five.
 This counter pressure, when applied several times per feed, sends a signal to the body not to let down milk in that breast.